 Employers may allow the employee to continue to incur expenses and spend down their account after they leave the company or retire.
 If employers do not offer this option, COBRA coverage must be offered.
 At termination of employment, the employee's Health Benefits Debit Card will be deactivated.
 They may still access funds for services incurred before they leave the company and while they were covered under the plan, but their reimbursement request must be made manually.
 They are not eligible to use the funds for services incurred after their HRA terminates.
 Some HRAs may be set up to be portable, meaning the employee would retain ownership of the funds after they leave the company.

 Yes.
 As a service to employers, HSA Bank offers Plan Documentation and Non-Discrimination Testing.

-HSA Bank can facilitate the creation and maintenance of the written Plan Document and Summary Plan Descriptions for HRA, FSA and Commuter plans.
+HSA Bank can facilitate the creation and maintenance of the written Plan Document and Summary Plan Descriptions for HRA, FSA, POP and Commuter plans.
 These documents are a crucial part of any benefit program offered by employer groups as they communicate the plan benefits and how each plan operates.
 All documents are stored electronically for later reference and include a date and time stamp of the original or any subsequent revisions.

-HSA Bank can facilitate the Non-Discrimination Testing (NDT) for HRA and FSA plans.
+HSA Bank can facilitate the Non-Discrimination Testing (NDT) for HRA, POP and FSA plans.
 The IRS requires employers to perform NDT each year.
 The reason for NDT is to prevent key and highly compensated employees from receiving a disproportionate amount of employer provided tax-free benefits as compared to the rank-and-file employees.
 NDT is an important component of plan compliance.
 Failure of an employer to satisfy the nondiscrimination testing requirements or take the necessary corrective measures can result in the inclusion of the discriminatory benefits in the income of highly compensated employees.